Can the hotly tipped Ola S1 Pro match the massive hype the company has built around it? We get our first impression in a short test ride.

 Diving in for a closer look only reinforced the positive first impression, thanks to good quality and finish levels.
-Shut-lines and panel gaps are tight and consistent, switchgear quality is good, and the materials used don’t feel cheap, even if they don’t feel lush either.
+Shut-lines and panel gaps are tight and consistent, switchgear quality is good, and the materials used don’t feel cheap, even if they don’t feel plush either.
 Overall, the S1 Pro looks and feels like a well-finished and production-ready vehicle, barring a few exceptions like a flimsy side-stand and oddly rubber-mounted grab rails.

 The exploration then extended to the 7.0-inch TFT touchscreen and it made a fine first impression of its own, with great resolution and brightness, and excellent responsiveness.
 Ola’s UI is fairly intuitive, but while I could get my phone paired up via Bluetooth, I couldn’t check out the navigation feature due to a persistent network issue with the scooter’s built-in eSIM.
-It also features the usual music playback control and phone call control, but the more unique features promised by Ola – like cruise control and music playback through the scooter’s own features – were not activated and will apparently only be made available at a later date via OTA updates.
+It also features the usual music playback control and phone call control, but the more unique features promised by Ola – like cruise control and music playback through the scooter’s own speakers – were not activated and will apparently only be made available at a later date via OTA updates.

 Everything so far had been quite novel, but the beginning of the ride experience is where it all became radically different.
 The S1 Pro has no physical key of any kind, the scooter is unlocked by either entering a six-digit code on the touchscreen or by using a mobile phone app.
 Ola says that, in the future, it will also roll out a proximity unlock feature supported by Bluetooth.
 Unlocking the S1 Pro’s large but unlit 36-litre underseat storage compartment is also done using the touchscreen, which does raise the concern about what happens if the scooter runs out of charge and you have belongings inside the boot.
 Well, Ola says that the battery will always have a certain amount of residual charge, which will be enough to open the boot when a command is given from the mobile phone app.
 The app in question isn't available on any online app store yet, so we'll have to get to that at a later stage.

-After much tinkering at a standstill, I finally set off, hoping to explore the scooter’s three riding modes – Normal, Sport and Hyper – the latter of which the standard S1 misses out on.
+After much tinkering at a standstill, I finally set off, hoping to explore the scooter’s three riding modes – Normal, Sport and Hyper – the latter of which the non-Pro S1 misses out on.
 Our ride was restricted to a gated colony, where we circuited a roughly 2km loop that comprised paved roads sparsely littered with uneven manhole covers, undulations and bumps, patches of gravel and sand, and some inclines.
 So, it was reasonably representative of what our roads are like, with the exceptions being the lack of any massive potholes, speed breakers, and of course, traffic.

 Of course, it’s wonderful how EVs have zero operational emissions and fewer moving parts, and are silent and smooth, but my favourite thing about them has to be their instant torque and acceleration.
 So, of course, I started my testing in Hyper mode.
 In this mode, Ola claims the 8.5kW permanent magnet motor takes the S1 Pro to 40kph in 3.0sec, which sounds quite rapid.
 And from the seat, it felt quite rapid.
 There was a slight sluggishness off the line, but once past that, it pulled with a ferocity that you don’t really expect from an urban scooter.
 We didn’t have a chance to carry out our performance tests, but I’m quite certain that this is one of the fastest accelerating scooters you can buy in India today.